publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch22/schI/ptC/m__us_usc_t19_s3538.md

         Determinations concerning title VII of the Tariff Act of 1930 \[[19 U.S.C.
 1671][/us/usc/t19/s1671] et seq.\] that are implemented under this section shall apply with respect to unliquidated entries of the subject merchandise (as defined in section 771 of that Act \[[19 U.S.C.
 1677][/us/usc/t19/s1677]\]) that are entered, or withdrawn from warehouse, for consumption on or after—

-            (A) in the case of a determination by the Commission under subsection (a)(4) of this section, the date on which the Trade Representative directs the administering authority under subsection (a)(6) of this section to revoke an order pursuant to that determination, and
+            (A) in the case of a determination by the Commission under subsection (a)(4), the date on which the Trade Representative directs the administering authority under subsection (a)(6) to revoke an order pursuant to that determination, and

-            (B) in the case of a determination by the administering authority under subsection (b)(2) of this section, the date on which the Trade Representative directs the administering authority under subsection (b)(4) of this section to implement that determination.
+            (B) in the case of a determination by the administering authority under subsection (b)(2), the date on which the Trade Representative directs the administering authority under subsection (b)(4) to implement that determination.

         (2) __Notice of implementation__